AleksLykov/simple-translator/README.md

 # Simple translator
- Simple translator from English to any language.
+ Simple translator from English to any language using Node.js

 Command to run: $ node translate